frovedis/frovedis/doc/manual/python/dataframe/df_sort.md

     Tuvalu      11300          38        TV
     Anguilla    11300          311       AI

+**In order to use nlargest() to select the 3 rows having the largest values in 'population' column:**

 For example,

-    # nsmallest() demo to select the 3 rows having the smallest values in column “population”
     fd_df.nsmallest(3, 'population').show()

 Output